geerc/www/gkapfham/teaching/cs441S2016/schedule.md

 **Reading Assignments**

-- <em>Distributed Systems: Principles and Paradigms</em>, Tanenbaum and Van Steen, Chapters 5 - 6
+- <em>Distributed Systems: Principles and Paradigms</em>, Tanenbaum and Van Steen, Chapters 5 and 8

 **Discussion and Review Slides**